gluesql/gluesql/README.md

 ```

 ### Usage
-All you only need to do is implementing 2 traits: `Store` and `StoreMut`!
+There are two required 2 traits for using GlueSQL: `Store` and `StoreMut`:
 In `src/store/mod.rs`,
 ```rust
 pub trait Store<T: Debug> {